-While we are not entirely sure yet what shape the Olympics will take in 2021 when it comes to important things like whether it will be possible to have an audience, and if there will be an audience, whether it will be possible to enter Japan as a tourist to be a spectator, we do know what beautiful buildings we will be able to see and what cool new technology they will use to make the Games one smooth operation no matter what.
+While we are not entirely sure yet what shape the Olympics will take in 2021 like whether there will be any audience, we do know what beautiful buildings we will be able to see and what cool new technology they will use to make the Games one smooth operation no matter what.

 Then there are the heat mitigating solutions.
 July and August are the hottest months of the year in Tokyo, and daytime temperatures average around 32 degrees Celsius (90 degrees Fahrenheit) while humidity is high.
 To maintain a healthy environment for athletes and spectators you can expect to see measures like a special coating on asphalt roads to lower the temperatures of the surface, more greenery for more shade, mist sprays at strategic locations, and real-time monitoring of street surface temperatures with sensors so early warnings can be given if it would become dangerously hot.

-And of course, there will be ample new technology to be used during events and behind the scenes; superb video and audio broadcasting, robots that help the humans do their jobs like answering foreign visitors’ inquiries in many languages, state of the art communication technology, and buses transporting people between Olympic venues that run on fuel cells and are thus environmentally friendly.
+And of course, there will be ample new technology to be used during events and behind the scenes; superb video and audio broadcasting, robots that help the humans do their jobs, state of the art communication technology, and buses transporting people between Olympic venues that run on fuel cells and are thus environmentally friendly.

 Updates Tokyo Olympics 2020/2021

-October 2020; general security measures and COVID-19 prevention measures for the Olympics were tested at a larger scale.
+October 2020: general security measures and COVID-19 prevention measures for the Olympics were tested at a larger scale.
 Tests for general security were completed, while testing for COVID-19 prevention measures will continue.
 Some of the measures that will likely be employed are wearable temperature-checking strips and encouragement to bring as little luggage as possible so there won’t be any holdups at security checkpoints and social distancing becomes easier.
-Volunteers are currently being trained online and will hear in March 2021 where their positions will be.
-It is currently not known yet whether fans will be allowed to watch the Games in the stadiums or not.

 Your Japan Tour